murielsilveira/git-sync/readme.md

 - `--recursive`: goes deeper than just 1 level in the folders tree.
 - `--pull`: also pulls the current branch.

-### Process

-- Make it work with a fixed directory.
-- Make a cli out of it.

 ### Tasks

 - [x] List directories based on a fixed path.